 Mrs. McGlynn joined Abcombi as an advisor in 2015.
-Mrs. McGlynn has served as global leader in the pharmaceutical field through her roles as the President and Chief Executive Officer of the International AIDS Vaccine Initiative (IAVI) from 2011-2015 and as the President of Global Vaccines and Infectious Diseases, for Merck & Co., Inc. In her nearly three decades at Merck, Mrs. McGlynn held a multiple leadership roles focused on marketing, sales and managed care activities for Merck’s portfolio of pharmaceutical products.
+Mrs. McGlynn has served as global leader in the pharmaceutical field through her roles as the President and Chief Executive Officer of the International AIDS Vaccine Initiative (IAVI) from 2011-2015 and as the President of Global Vaccines and Infectious Diseases for Merck & Co., Inc. In her nearly three decades at Merck, Mrs. McGlynn held a multiple leadership roles focused on marketing and sales and managed care activities for Merck’s portfolio of pharmaceutical products.
 She currently serves on the Board of Directors at Air Products, Amicus Therapeutics, and Vertex Pharmaceuticals.
 She is a member of the National Industrial Advisory Committee at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences.

 Stanley Plotkin, MD